nio-blocks/communication/docs/subscriber.md

 Subscriber
 ==========
-The Subscriber block reads data from the configured topic and output signals received.
+The Subscriber block reads data from the configured topic and outputs received signals.
+Subscriber blocks can receive signals on a configured topic from any instance within the same system.
+Signals must be valid JSON.

 Properties
 ----------